moccu/picnic/README.md

 ### Collection-View

-A generic view to render render all models from a collection as list.
+A generic view to render all models from a collection as list.
 This view automaticly updates when the collection changes via add, remove, set or reset.